Vietnam.vn - Nền tảng quảng bá Việt Nam

 Meteors are created from meteoroid debris, often left behind after a comet passes by the Sun.
 As the comet passes, the ice and dust on its surface evaporates, creating a cloud of debris that floats in space.

-When the Earth moves into the right area of these debris fields – usually at the same time each year – the dust particles are sucked into Earth's atmosphere.
+When the Earth moves into the exact area where these pieces of debris are located – often at the same time each year – the dust particles are sucked into Earth's atmosphere.

 Ảnh minh họa.